buildasaurs/Buildasaur/README.md

 Getting Buildasaur
 ------------------
 You have multiple options of getting started with Buildasaur, from source code to downloading the App.
-- get the .app for the [latest release](https://github.com/czechboy0/Buildasaur/releases/latest) -- starting with version 0.2.8, release .app is always signed with my [Developer ID](https://developer.apple.com/developer-id/) (Jan Dvorsky), so that you can be sure you're really launching an official release.
+- get the .app of the [latest release](https://github.com/czechboy0/Buildasaur/releases/latest)
+- starting with version 0.2.8, release .app is always signed with my [Developer ID](https://developer.apple.com/developer-id/) (Jan Dvorsky), so that you can be sure you're really launching an official release.
 Feel free to run Buildasaur yourself from code, just be aware that you will get a warning from OS X if you have [Gatekeeper](http://en.wikipedia.org/wiki/Gatekeeper_(OS_X)) enabled.
 - check out code and build and run in Xcode (requires Xcode 6.3 with Swift 1.2, thus OS X 10.10.3)

 Installation Steps